Virginia Tech knocks off No. 3 Michigan State 71-66 in Maui

 “They believed in me,” Nolley said.
 “And I hit the shot.”

-Virginia Tech (6-0) had low expectations — at least outside the program — in coach Mike Young’s first season in Charlottesville, picked to finish 14th in the Atlantic Coast Conference preseason poll.
+Virginia Tech (6-0) had low expectations — at least outside the program — in coach Mike Young’s first season in Blacksburg, picked to finish 14th in the Atlantic Coast Conference preseason poll.

 The Hokies grinded through a back-and-forth second half before going up 10 with 4½ minutes left.
 Michigan State fought back to pull within one, but Nolley responded with a 3 for a 68-64 lead with 47 seconds left.